WebexCC-SA/CLS-1402/docs/guides.md

 <a name="enable-remote-access"></a>
 ## Enable Remote Access for your company via Control Hub

 To enable Remote Access feature in Control Hub for your company.
-Navigate to Device -> Settings in control hub, read the description of Remote Acces and toggle on Enable Remote Access.
+Navigate to Device -> Settings in control hub, read the description of Remote Access and toggle on Enable Remote Access.

 ![Remote Access](./assets/enableRemoteAccess.png){ width="500" }